OREL-group/Project-Management-FA-24/FINAL PAPERS/Hyunji_Lee.md

 - README.md: Project overview and quick start guide
 - CONTRIBUTING.md: Contribution guidelines and coding standards
 - CODE_OF_CONDUCT.md: Community behavior guidelines
-- API Documentation: Guide for integrating withColLife's systems
+- API Documentation: Guide for integrating with ColLife's systems
 - User Guides: Instructions for using the mobile app and web platform
 - Project Wiki: In-depth technical documentation and architecture decisions
 [Comment_5]: <> ()